-Please click the headings below for details of the home learning you ca expect from the school for your child:
+Please see below for details of the home learning you can expect from the school for your child:

 Each week, children in Years 1-6 are set home learning on their Class' Google Classroom as the platform (apart from Year 6 who use their planners) for sharing the following weekly tasks:

 - Spellings (supported by Spelling Shed)

 - A short maths task linked to the learning that has taken place that week (supported by Mathletics)